Camping California Resources – Where to Find Free Camping Sites!

-Holiday Campground – Mammoth Lakes, CA – This one is located in the Inyo National Forest.
+Holiday Campground – Mammoth Lakes, CA – This one is located in the Inyo National Forest, and offers free camping during the Winter (but charges a per night fee in the summer).
 There are 35 campsites available for camping.
 There are vault toilets on site and water for public use.
 The campsites have fire rings and picnic tables.
 Pets are welcome and if you plan to camp in an RV it can be no longer than 16 feet.

 Cherry Gap Camping Area – Hume, CA – This is a tent camp site with dispersed camping options.
 The sites do have a fire ring and picnic table to use but no bathrooms or water access.
 Maximum stay here is 14 days.

 Redinger Campground – North Fork, CA – This camping location has dispersed campsites.
 You may camp in an RV as well.
 There is access to water for fishing.